Luis6400/CoffeeWalk/README.md

 AS A pedestrian
 I WANT to find a coffee shop within walking distance of my specified location and also want to view the weather along my route
-SO THAT I can decide to walk, or not, base on the weather conidtions.
+SO THAT I can decide to walk, or not, based on the weather conditions.

 ## Acceptance Criteria
 GIVEN I need to know the route for a coffee shop within walking distance and I need to know the weather along the chosen route
 WHEN I open the webpage
-THEN I am presented with a search input for my chosen starting location WHEN I submit a chosent starting location
+THEN I am presented with a search input for my chosen starting location WHEN I submit a chosen starting location
-THEN I presented with up to five options for coffee shops within a 3 mile radius WHEN I select a coffee shop
+THEN I am presented with up to nine options for coffee shops within a 3 mile radius WHEN I select a coffee shop
 THEN I am presented with a map and route to the chosen coffee shop and the current weather on that route WHEN I return to the refreshed webpage
-THEN I am presented with the option to chose a new route or select the most recent saved route
+THEN I am presented with the option to choose a new route or select the most recent saved route

 ## Description